National Day for Truth and Reconciliation

 Orange Shirt Day group photo

-The Office of Indigenous Initiatives encourages everyone to wear an orange shirt on September 29 and 30 to remind us to reflect on the meaning of this day and to express our shared commitment to reconciliation.
-If you do not have an orange shirt, the Office of Indigenous Initiatives will be giving out shirts during the week of September 26 while quantities last.
+The Office of Indigenous Initiatives encourages everyone to wear an orange shirt from September 28 to 30 to remind us to reflect on the meaning of this day and to express our shared commitment to reconciliation.
+If you do not have an orange shirt, the Office of Indigenous Initiatives will have a limited number of shirts available for students to pick up on the morning of September 28 in F215.
 Shirts can also be purchased locally at Supplies for the Soul on Nipissing First Nation, North Bay Indigenous Friendship Centre in North Bay, Giant Tiger (proceeds to Indspire) and online at orangeshirtday.org.

 Other Ways to Honour the Day